-The main characters in a story drive plot, attract readers’ empathy (or loathing) and carry your story along.
-Understanding how to write a lovable, loathsome, or otherwise engaging main character is a vital skill to develop.
-Read on for definitions, examples and tips to make your primary characters memorable:
+The main character in a story is one of the most vital aspects.
+Knowing how to write an engaging main character is a vital skill for authors.
+Read on for definitions, examples and tips to make primary characters unforgettable:

 ‘Any character who has a major purpose or role in the plot and/or interacts regularly with main characters.’

 Although ‘protagonist’ is sometimes used as a synonym for main character, a protagonist is specifically the ‘lead’ character.
 They’re the ‘main-est’ of all.